 The International Rescue Committee has been working in Liberia since 1996, initially helping hundreds of thousands of Liberian families rebuild after a devastating 14-year civil war as well as protecting refugees who fled violence in nearby Ivory Coast.

 Armed conflict and political instability in this West African nation added to the suffering of 3.5 million Malians already facing severe food shortages.
 Over 520,000 people have fled northern Mali in search of safe haven, and another 330,000 have been internally displaced.
 Mali’s crisis... read more

 Niger is regularly hit by disasters including drought, flooding, cholera and locust swarms, and over half the population suffers from food shortages.
 The country is also affected by strife in its neighboring countries, and conflicts in Libya, Mali and Nigeria have sent an influx of... read more

 The International Rescue Committee began working in Nigeria in 2012, when it responded to the worst seasonal flooding the country had seen in 50 years.
 The IRC is currently supporting thousands of refugees fleeing the insecurity in the Northeast of the country.
 It is working with local... read more

-In 2002, Sierra Leone emerged from a long and violent civil war that displaced two million people, killed more than 50,000 and fostered widespread abuse of human rights.
+The International Rescue Committee has been working to help stop Ebola in Sierra Leone since early 2014.
+The country is still recovering from a long and violent civil war that displaced two million people, killed more than 50,000 and fostered widespread abuse of human rights.